School of Engineering

 University of California, Merced

-Institute of Technology in Lausanne (EPFL), and was research faculty at the
+Institute of Technology in Lausanne (EPFL), was research faculty at the

-A significant part of his recent research has been on
+A significant part of his research interests are on

 At UC Merced he established the computer graphics